watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-sr-aware-functions.md

 # Acknowledgments
 {:numbered="false"}
-The authors would like to acknowledge the reviews and input from Mitsuru Maruyama, Katsuhiro Sebayashi, Yuma Ito, and Taisei Tanabe.
+The authors would like to acknowledge the reviews from Mitsuru Maruyama, Katsuhiro Sebayashi, Yuma Ito, and Taisei Tanabe.
-This work was partially supported by NICT's commissioned research No.JPJ012368C03101 and JST CRONOS No. JPMJCS24N9.
+This work was partially supported by NICT's commissioned research No.JPJ012368C03101 and JST CRONOS No.JPMJCS24N9.